rdkcentral/ThunderNanoServices/examples/TestUtility/doc/TestUtilityPlugin.md

 | (property).output.type | string | Test command output parameter type (must be one of the following: *Number*, *String*, *Boolean*, *Object*, *Symbol*) |
 | (property).output.comment | string | Test command output parameter description |

-> The *command* shall be passed as the index to the property, e.g. *TestUtility.1.parameters@Malloc*.
+> The *command* argument shall be passed as the index to the property, e.g. *TestUtility.1.parameters@Malloc*.

 ### Errors